psqlpy-python/psqlpy/psqlpy-stress/README.md

    host: `http://influxdb:8086`
    database: `psqlpy-stress-bucket`
    user: `admin`
-   password: is your token that you saved at `step 2`
+   password: is your token that you have saved at `step 2`

 5. Import a dashboard to a grafana, named `dashboad.yaml`, located in root directory, where you can find measured values such as: